7 Steps To Automate Your Finances. Here’s How To Get Started

 During this process, ensure you have enough money to pay your bills and keep up with basic household payments.
 In the beginning, it might be wise to only automate one aspect of your finances per month.

 For example, if your goal is to pay off your credit card debt, you could set up an automatic payment of $500 to your credit card account.
-If this is comfortable for your budget, the next month you can increase your payment.
+If this is within your budget, you can increase your payment next month.

 6. Let Your System Flow